World's Largest Hedge Fund To Replace Managers With Artificial Intelligence

 ... no still not feeling it.

-News present and news to come (Score:1)
+News present and news to come (Score:2, Interesting)

 2016: Ray Dalio commissions AI to make business decisions in his place.